-External Filter
+18.2 External Filter

 The external filter is made of PTFE (Teflon®) membrane with a 0.45 micron pore size to prevent dust or other particles from being sucked into the sensor manifold, which would cause extensive damage to the instrument.
 It prolongs the operating life of the sensor.
-To install the external filter, simply connect it to the instrument's inlet tube.
+To install the external filter, simply connect it to the instrument's inlet probe.

-Optional Accessories Calibration Adapter
+19 Optional Accessories 19.1 Calibration Adapter